Twins stock up with starter Mahle, relievers López, Fulmer

 Mahle will help shore up a rotation that has been ravaged by injuries, with Bailey Ober, Josh Winder, Chris Paddack, Kenta Maeda and Randy Dobnak all sidelined.
 The Twins acquired Mahle's former teammate, Sonny Gray, in a March trade with the Reds.

+The rebuilding Reds have significantly dismantled their team over the last year.

+“It’s been pretty hectic, a lot of anxiety and stuff,” Mahle said.
+"Glad it’s done.”

 Baltimore received minor league pitchers Cade Povich, Yennier Cano, Juan Nuñez and Juan Rojas from Minnesota for López.
-Only Cano has major league experience, but Povich was a third-round draft pick last year.
+Only Cano has major league experience.
+Povich was a third-round draft pick last year, a left-hander ranked as the No. 22 prospect in the organization by MLB.com.

 Including 2021 first-rounder Chase Petty, who went to the Reds for Gray, the Twins have now traded four of their first five picks from last year's draft.
 Hajjar, Povich and Encarnacion-Strand went in the second, third and fourth rounds, respectively.